 About the Author

 Kate Ozment is assistant professor of English at California State Polytechnic University, Pomona.
-Currently, she is working on a book project titled Women and the Book that theorizes feminist bibliography with her WBHB co-editor, Cait Coker.
+Currently, she is working on a book project on women’s history of bibliography.
+Look for her forthcoming work in Textual Cultures, Digital Humanities Quarterly, and Huntington Library Quarterly.
 Contact her at: keozment (at) cpp (dot) edu.

 - Jul 1, 2019 Research Trips: A Beginner's Guide